akseldeneken/TC2037-Evidenge-2-Generating-and-Cleaning-a-Restricted-Context-Free-Grammar/README.md

 - VP (VerbPhrase): represents the action and the object and consists of a Verb followed by an Article Phrase
 - DetP (DeterminerPhrase): represents the object and consists of an Determiner and a Noun.

+  Here are examples of valid sentences this grammar can generate:

+- eu come o pão
+- ela bebe a água
+- nós ama o futebol
+- vocês vê o filme
+- eles come o filme

+All sentences must follow this order.
+If the structure is altered or if a word is out of place, the sentence will be rejected

 This structure is to keep the model context-free and suitable for LL(1) parsing after eliminating ambiguity and left recursion.